 What’s new in Kentico Xperience 13?

-At the end of October, Kentico released the long-awaited version of Xperience, their flagship Digital Experience Platform (DXP).
+At the end of October, Kentico released the long-awaited version of Kentico Xperience, their flagship Digital Experience Platform (DXP).
 Like with most new technology releases, the GRM team love digging down in to what’s new, finding out how we can use it to help push our client's digital strategies even further.

-The release of Xperience 13 will help content teams deliver better experiences now and in to the future, but it isn’t necessarily evident from the user's perspective.
+The release of Kentico Xperience 13 will help content teams deliver better experiences now and in to the future, but it isn’t necessarily evident from the user's perspective.
 In fact, it all looks very similar to its predecessor, Kentico 12.

 If you were expecting a heap of new bells and whistles for your marketing team in this update, then you’ll be disappointed.
 Aside from a few nifty usability features in the marketing automation suite (more on that later), much of the core functionality has remained the same.
-We don’t think that’s a bad thing though; Kentico has built up a solid marketing suite that acts as the foundation for their DXP, so you’ll still have access to the usual contact management, forms, lead scoring, and email builder.
+We don’t think that’s a bad thing though; Kentico have built up a solid marketing suite that acts as the foundation for their DXP, so you’ll still have access to the usual contact management, forms, lead scoring, and email builder.